 Frances was drawn to YWCA Canberra in 2010 as she had always identified as a feminist, and has a strong belief in social justice, which she attributes to her mother’s influence.
 Having faced discrimination during her own career journey, she is now committed to being a strong voice for women.

-Frances volunteers on a variety of boards and committees including: National Older Women’s Housing and Homelessness Working Group, WESNET, and Homelessness Australia.
-Frances is the former Chair of the ACT Ministerial Advisory Committee for Women, former Co-Chair of Anti-Poverty Week in the ACT and former Board Director of No Sweat Fashion.
+Frances volunteers on a variety of boards and committees including: National Older Women’s Housing and Homelessness Working Group and Homelessness Australia.
+Frances is a former Board Director of WESNET, former Chair of the ACT Ministerial Advisory Committee for Women, former Co-Chair of Anti-Poverty Week in the ACT and former Board Director of No Sweat Fashion.

 In 2015, Frances received an Edna Ryan Award for advancing the status of women in the ACT.
 In 2016, Frances was named ACT Leader of the Year at the Australian Leadership Excellence Awards run by the Australian Institute of Leadership and Management.
 She also attended Commission for the Status of Women in New York in 2017, 2018 and 2019.